hhwang39/UnityProjects/README.md

 Various Unity projects
 ## Communication
 It communicates with the robot through bluetooth connections \
-In each turn, it will send robot the signal
+In each turn, it will send robot the state of cards.
 ![Communication through Bluetooth](/screenshots/Picture4.png)
 ## Game Flow
 ![Start](/screenshots/Picture1.jpg)